apostrophecms/docs/docs/guide/core-widgets.md

 ### Specifying an aspect ratio

-You can specify a minimum size for any image widget:
+You can specify an aspect ratio for any image widget:

 ```js
 // modules/@apostrophecms/home-page/index.js